userdw/RaspberryPi_3_Starter_Kit/11_MATLAB_Support_Package/Accessing_LED/README.md

 # [ENGLISH] Accessing LED
 Raspberry Pi 3 comes with a LED to indicate SD card activity.
 With MATLAB we can control it for other purposes such as indicating input by user or other conditions.
-Firstly we want to know LEDs that are available, and we can do it by running the commands below.
+First we want to know LEDs that are available, and we can do it by running the commands below.

 ```matlab
 rpi = raspi() %initializing Raspberry Pi connection